• 10.00am - 5.30pm

 During the Crimean War (1854-56) journalists and artists were to sent to the battlefield on behalf of newspapers to deliver an unprecedented record of the conflict as it unfolded.
 War, which had once been a remote event, was suddenly opened up for public scrutiny.

-Increasing literacy rates and the widening of the voting franchise meant more people craved news - so the influence of the press was increasingly rising.
-New technology like the telegraph also encouraged the public to demand accurate, informative, up-to-date news from around the world.
+As literacy rates increased and the voting franchise was extended, a wider pool of people began to crave news.
+As a result, the influence of the press steadily grew.
+Additionally, new technologies, like the telegraph, encouraged the public to demand accurate, up-to-date information from around the world.
 Improved distribution by railway and cheaper printing methods led to further growth in the newspaper market.

 William Howard Russell Crimea correspondent for 'The Times', 1855

-Their features provided the public with eye-witness accounts from the front line, personal perspectives on the world of the ordinary soldiers and junior officers, which could be read alongside the bland reports of the government and military commanders.
+Their features provided the public with eye-witness accounts from the front line, as well as personal perspectives on the world of the ordinary soldiers and junior officers, which could be read alongside the bland reports of the government and military commanders.

 ‘The duty of the journalist is the same as the historian – to seek out truth, above all things, and to present to his readers not such things as statecraft would wish them to know but the truth as near as he can attain it.’